Homepage of the site 'What to do with your life?'

 It consists of actively sabotaging the confrontation.
 It is therefore the revealer of lack of sincerity.

-Finally, the following bias, as we will see later, is more characteristic of a certain type of personality:
+Finally, the following bias, as we will see further, is more characteristic of a certain personality type:

 •

-The attack can be explicit, or hidden in double meanings (the literal meaning is objective, and the double meaning is destabilizing).
+The attack can be explicit, or hidden in double-meaning phrases (the literal meaning is objective, and the double meaning is destabilizing).

-One of the protagonists can give up the matter and choose to withdraw by returning to the 'delegation of power' modality.
+One of the protagonists may drop the matter and choose to exit by returning to the 'delegation of power' modality.

-If it is the protagonist of lower social rank who chooses to return to the 'delegation of power' modality, then everything is socially normal: they assert that they accept the state of things.
+If it is the protagonist of lower social rank who chooses to return to the 'delegation of power' modality, then everything is socially normal: they affirm that they accept the state of affairs.

-In the exceptional case where it is the protagonist of higher social rank who chooses to withdraw, returning to the 'delegation of power' modality, it can be interpreted socially either as a sign of weakness or as a sign of trust or encouragement towards the other.
+In the exceptional case where it is the protagonist of higher rank who chooses to exit, returning to the 'delegation of power' modality, this can be socially interpreted either as a mark of weakness, or as a mark of trust or encouragement towards the other.

-Imposing, or the resort to the 'law of the stronger' modality
+Imposing, or resorting to the 'law of the strongest' modality

-Conversely, one of the protagonists can shorten the matter by adopting the 'law of the stronger' modality.
+Conversely, one of the protagonists may abbreviate the matter by adopting the 'law of the strongest' modality.

-If it is the protagonist of lower rank who switches to the 'law of the stronger' modality, they are defying the other.
+If it is the protagonist of lower rank who shifts to the 'law of the strongest' modality, they challenge the other.

-If it is the protagonist of higher rank, they are asserting a much greater social rank gap the shorter their passage through the 'confrontation of reasoning' modality has been.
+If it is the protagonist of higher rank, they affirm a social rank gap all the greater as their passage through the 'confrontation of reasoning' modality was brief.

-There are different tricks to try to hide, mainly from oneself, the resort to the 'law of the stronger' modality.
-Their common point is to impose the decision, while possibly validating the legitimacy of the other's position, or showing empathy towards them.
-This aims to unload the responsibility associated with the strong move.
-It is enough to invoke something that surpasses us, such as for example the law, the regulation, or the state of the art.
+There are different tricks to try to hide, primarily from oneself, the resort to the 'law of the strongest' modality.
+Their common point is to impose the decision, while potentially validating the validity of the other's position, or showing empathy towards them.
+This aims to discharge the responsibility associated with the forceful passage.
+It suffices to invoke something beyond our control, such as the law, regulations, or the state of the art.

-As we will see later, when the decision is not ultimately made on the 'confrontation of reasoning' modality, but is the result of a return to the 'delegation of power' modality, or a switch to the 'law of the stronger' modality, the feeling of the person becomes just as significant as the modality of the final decision-making.
+As we will see further, when the decision is not ultimately made on the 'confrontation of reasoning' modality, but is the result of a return to the 'delegation of power' modality, or a shift to the 'law of the strongest' modality, the feeling of the person becomes just as significant as the modality of the final decision.

 The (non) implementation

-Finally, let us not forget to observe the behavior at the implementation stage.
+Finally, do not forget to observe behavior at the moment of implementation.

-Indeed, this is the only observation that really allows to detect insincerity effectively.
+Indeed, this is the only observation that truly allows effective detection of insincerity.

 Presentation of our approach

-We do not currently have a satisfactory model of the functioning of the human psyche.
+We currently do not have a satisfactory model of human psyche functioning.

-Faced with this lack, psychological therapy (psychiatry and psychology) has organized itself in the following way:
+Faced with this deficiency, psychic therapy (psychiatry and psychology) has organized itself as follows:

 •

-At the diagnostic level, it relies heavily on the DSM.
+At the diagnostic level, it relies very largely on the DSM.

 •

-At the level of therapies, it tends to select practices that scientifically prove their effectiveness against the placebo effect.
+At the therapy level, it tends to select practices that prove their scientific effectiveness against the placebo effect.

 •

-At the level of therapeutic practices, it allows to fight against quackery, that is to say the placebo effect in various forms.
+At the therapeutic practice level, it allows fighting against charlatanism, i.e., the placebo effect in various forms.

 However, this also poses multiple problems.
-At the diagnostic level first:
+First at the diagnostic level:

 •

-Due to the inability to base diagnoses on a satisfactory model of the human psyche, the DSM relies heavily on a methodology similar to that found in personality tests in beach magazines: a questionnaire, and if your answers are mainly B, then you have such a pathology (or disorder).
+Unable to base diagnoses on a satisfactory model of the human psyche, the DSM relies very largely on a methodology identical to that found in personality tests in beach magazines: a questionnaire, and if your answers are mainly B, then you have such a pathology (or disorder).

-First, the evaluation of the answers does not take into account the ability of masking, that is to say the ability for children with high cognitive abilities, or benefiting from the experience of a parent in the same situation, to compensate very effectively to conform to social expectations, at the price of an excessive adaptation effort.
+First, the evaluation of answers does not take into account the masking capacity, i.e., the ability for children with high cognitive abilities, or benefiting from a parent's experience in the same situation, to compensate very effectively to conform to social expectations, at the cost of a disproportionate adaptation effort.

-Then, the questions are often related to symptoms, themselves often related to stress and social conventions, and therefore not very specific to a personality structure.
+Secondly, the questions are often linked to symptoms, themselves often linked to stress and social conventions, therefore not specific to a personality structure.
 A century ago, in Education and sociology, Emile Durkheim already highlighted the arbitrary nature of social conventions.

-Finally, the questions in the DSM diagnoses tend to present the bias of confusing dominant personality and normal personality.
-For example, specific interests in the context of the diagnosis of ASD are presented as an anomaly, in contrast to the superficial interests of neurotypical people which are implicitly presented as desirable.
+Finally, DSM diagnostic questions tend to present the bias of confusing dominant personality with normal personality.
+For example, specific interests in the context of ASD diagnosis are presented as anomalies, as opposed to the superficial interests of neurotypical people who are implicitly presented as desirable.

 •

-As diagnoses are established on the basis of at least n answers B, it naturally measures more a threshold than a tendency, and therefore proves unsuitable for the diagnosis of mild cases where the ability to mask exceeds the gap between the tested individual and the median individual.
+Since diagnoses are established based on at least n B answers, they measure by nature a threshold rather than a tendency, and are therefore unsuitable for diagnosing mild cases where masking capacity exceeds the gap between the tested individual and the median individual.

-Lacking an alternative, this leads unfortunately the practitioners, in the case of ASD for example, to apply the standard tools ADI-R and ADOS outside the framework in which they have been scientifically validated:
+Lacking alternatives, this unfortunately leads practitioners, in the case of ASD for example, to apply standard ADI-R and ADOS tools outside the framework in which they have been scientifically validated:

-Hence the interest of this proposal for the diagnosis of mild cases.
+Hence the interest of the present proposal for diagnosing mild cases.

 •

-While the placebo effect is easy to implement at the pharmacological level, on the other hand, at the level of interaction between a practitioner and their patient, it is anything but simple, especially because the practitioner knows whether they are applying the placebo effect or not, and it has been demonstrated that this alone is enough to potentially bias the results:
+While the placebo effect is easy to implement pharmacologically, on the other hand, within the session between a practitioner and their patient, it is anything but simple, particularly because the practitioner knows whether they are applying a placebo effect or not, and it has been demonstrated that this is sufficient to potentially skew the results:

 •

-Proving superiority over the placebo effect is only an initial phase in the validation of a drug.
-The most complex part is the evaluation of potential side effects.
-However, in psychology, we largely choose to ignore them.
-In particular, in the face of suffering linked to a pathological social organization, there is a tendency to avoid political struggle, and to try at all costs to increase individual resilience, which ultimately leads victims to internalize the problem (seeing themselves as maladjusted), and degrades their self-image.
-See the question 'Ending the abusive use of psychotropics and psychotherapies'.
+Proving superiority over the placebo effect is only an initial phase in validating a drug.
+The most complex part is assessing potential adverse effects.
+However, in psychology, it is very common to simply ignore them.
+In particular, when facing suffering linked to a pathological social organization, there is a tendency to evade political struggle and try at all costs to increase individual resilience, which ultimately leads victims to internalize the problem (seeing themselves as inadequate), and degrades their self-image.
+See the question 'Putting an end to the abusive reliance on psychotropic drugs and psychotherapies'.

 •

-Treatments that scientifically demonstrate their effectiveness but were not developed under the guidance of a theory tend to be multiple and suboptimal:
+Treatments that demonstrate scientific efficacy but whose development was not guided by a theory tend to be multiple and suboptimal:

-« Long ago it was commonly believed that malaria was caused by “bad air”.
-Based on this theory, an effective intervention was devised: in order to stay healthy, one should keep doors and windows closed, in order to prevent the circulation of “bad air”.
-Not surprisingly, the intervention proved to be partially effective, as it prevented mosquitos – the transmitting agents of the disease – from coming into contact with humans.
-However, later it became evident that malaria was caused by a specific pathological agent, and not the “bad air”.
-As noted elsewhere (David & Montgomery, 2011), if scientists were satisfied with the “bad air theory” we might still be attempting to develop better windows to better control malaria.
+« Long ago it was commonly believed that malaria was caused by 'bad air'.
+Based on this theory, an effective intervention was devised: in order to stay healthy, one should keep doors and windows closed, in order to prevent the circulation of 'bad air'.
+Not surprisingly, the intervention proved to be partially effective, as it prevented mosquitoes – the transmitting agents of the disease – from getting into contact with humans.
+However, it later became evident that malaria was caused by a specific pathological agent, and not the 'bad air'.
+As noted elsewhere (David & Montgomery, 2011), if scientists were satisfied with the 'bad air theory' we might still be attempting to develop better windows to better control malaria.
 By contrast, knowing the true mechanism (i.e., why does the intervention work?) helps us to develop a better intervention (i.e., something that works far better). »

-Conversely, the approach we have adopted starts from a model of the human being, presented in the question 'What is a human being?'.
+Conversely, the approach we have adopted starts from a model of the human, presented in the question 'What is a human?'.
 This model can be described as behaviorist, in the sense that it explains the general behavior of humans without providing a model of their cognitive system.

-In summary, unlike in the DSM, we start from a structuring model (a theory), which naturally leads us to problem-solving as the central optimal practice.
-This connects us to the field of Social Problem-Solving (SPS) in psychology.
-However, our approach remains original in that it claims that the transitions between the various stages of problem-solving provide the most relevant information about personality structure.
+In summary, unlike the DSM, we start from a structuring modeling (a theory), which naturally guides us towards problem-solving as the central optimal practice.
+This attaches us to the Social Problem-Solving (SPS) domain of psychology.
+However, our approach remains original in that it asserts that it is the transitions between the different stages of problem-solving that provide the most relevant information concerning the structure of personality.

 Objectives of our approach

-It is important not to confuse the following different issues:
+It is important not to confuse the following issues:

 •

-Ensuring the well-being of individuals in the group
+Ensuring the well-being of individuals within the group

 •